influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/administration/authentication_and_authorization.md

     CLI example:

     ```bash
-> CREATE USER paul WITH PASSWORD 'timeseries4days' WITH ALL PRIVILEGES
+> CREATE USER "paul" WITH PASSWORD 'timeseries4days' WITH ALL PRIVILEGES
 >
     ```